kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Shewhart chart limits were calculated with the assumption of **independent subgroups** (e.g. subgroup :math:`i` has no effect on subgroup :math:`i+1`).
 For a process with mild autocorrelation, the act of creating subgroups, with :math:`n` samples in each group, removes most, if not all, of the relationship between subgroups.
 However processes with heavy autocorrelation (slow moving processes sampled at a high rate, for example), will have LCL and UCL calculated from equation :eq:`shewhart-limits` that will raise false alarms too frequently.
 In these cases you can widen the limits, or remove the autocorrelation from the signal.
 More on this in the section on :ref:`exponentially weighted moving average (EWMA) charts <monitoring-EWMA>`.

 Using Shewhart charts on two or more **highly correlated quality variables**, usually on your final product measurement, can increase your type II (consumer's risk) dramatically.
-We will come back to this very important topic in the section on :ref:`latent variable models <SECTION-latent-variable-modelling>`.
+We will come back to this very important topic in the section on :ref:`latent variable models <SECTION_latent_variable_modelling>`.

 .. _monitoring-CUSUM-charts: